DillonZChen/goose/README.md

 See [references](#references) for the corresponding publications.

 ## tl;dr for setup and usage
 There are 3 commands to download Goose, train a model, and plan.
-See further below for more information on how to run Goose for different settings.

 ```
 # (1) Download the Apptainer image
-apptainer pull Goose.sif oras://ghcr.io/dillonzchen/goose:latest
+apptainer pull goose.sif oras://ghcr.io/dillonzchen/goose:latest

 # (2) Train
 python3 train.py configurations/data/ipc23lt/blocksworld.toml -s blocksworld.model